nixos69963-png/BrowserI-DE/README.md

 # WebIDEPlus

-A **modern browser-based file explorer, code editor, and terminal** all in one!
+A **modern browser-based file explorer, code editor, and terminal  by Mohamed FaaFaa** all in one!
 Access your files, edit code with syntax highlighting, and run terminal commands — all from a sleek, modern interface.

 ---